FriendsOfTYPO3/extension_builder/Documentation/Index.rst

          .. container:: card-body

-            What is a Content Block?
+            What is the extension builder?

    .. container:: col-md-6 pl-0 pr-3 py-3 m-0